grafana/mimir/docs/sources/operators-guide/reference-http-api/index.md

 ```

 Starts the uploading of a TSDB block with a given ID to object storage.
 The client should send the block's
-meta.json file as the request body.
+`meta.json` file as the request body.
 If the complete block already exists in object storage, a
 `409` (Conflict) status code gets returned.
-If the provided meta.json file is invalid, a `400` (Bad Request)
+If the provided `meta.json` file is invalid, a `400` (Bad Request)
 status code gets returned.
 If the block's max time is before the tenant's retention period, a
 `422` (Unprocessable Entity) status code gets returned.

-If all goes well, a sanitized version of the block's meta.json file gets uploaded to object storage as
+If the API request succeeds, a sanitized version of the block's `meta.json` file gets uploaded to object storage as
 `uploading-meta.json`, and a `200` status code gets returned.
+Then you can start uploading files, and once
+done, you can request completion of the block upload.

 Requires [authentication](#authentication).

-### Compactor upload block file
+### Upload block file

 ```
 POST /api/v1/upload/block/{block}/files?path={path}